macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

  "It was too, you know it.
 You're somebody."

- "I'm a ‘prentice smith, and one day might be I'll make a master armorer . . . if I don't run off and lose my feet or get myself
+ "I'm a 'prentice smith, and one day might be I'll make a master armorer . . . if I don't run off and lose my feet or get myself

 killed."
 He turned away from her, picked up his hammer once more, and began to bang.